abduljaleel/workshop-appflow-athena-quicksight/README.md

 ```
 ![image](images/athena-queryresults.png)

+*   Create a new table called 'SLACK_DATA_ANALYSIS' by running below query

-In the last stage of the workshop,  we will analyse the data to create charts based on the contents of the Slack messages.
+In the last stage of the workshop,  we will analyse the data in the new table SLACK_DATA_ANALYSIS to create charts based on the contents of the Slack messages.

 ## Cleanup